 It was August 2005 in Helsinki.
 The city was hosting the Track and Field World Championships.
-I had only been working at PUMA for four months and this was a huge event.
-Back then PUMA Finland was a small organization so while I was only a Marketing Assistant at the time, I was in charge of all the marketing activities related to the World Championships in Helsinki, I was the point person on the ground for PUMA International and I was even in charge of all the buying for Finland.
+I had only been working at PUMA Finland for four months as Marketing Assistant and this was a huge event.
+I was in charge of all the marketing activities related to the World Championships in Helsinki, I was the point person on the ground for PUMA International and I was even in charge of all the buying for Finland.

 We had massive marketing initiatives around the city.
 People were promoting PUMA the entire week in various locations.

 We even rented a London Bus, branded it with a huge PUMA cat and shuttled people between the Olympic Stadium and the city for free!
 The highlight of the week was a party we threw for a few hundred people.
 We rented Ferrari’s and placed them outside the venue to really add to the speed and spirit of the event.
 I was in charge of the whole set up – invitations, branding, the venue – you name the task and I was responsible for it.

 So there I was helping to set up a press event for the Jamaican Track and Field Federation.
 The event hadn’t started yet and I was busy placing banners near the entrance.
 My hands were full and I turned quickly without looking behind me.
 Suddenly I ran into something.
 I opened my eyes and my mouth, starting to say, “Excuse me,” only to realize that I was staring at the chest of a very tall man.
 I looked up and up and up to finally see a young, handsome, happy, black man’s eyes smiling down at me.
 “Hello,” he said, “I’m Usain.”